seflless/lifesized/README.md

 ### Overview
 An Electron module for displaying objects in physically accurate sizes on screens.

-**I hope this module and it's uses will convince browser makers to provide this as a native API as well as Electron to add it to it's core.**
+**I hope this module and its uses will convince browser makers to provide this as a native API as well as Electron to add it to it's core.**

 ### Installation